PPC MANAGEMENT SERVICES

 Campaign Structure

-Segmentation is the cornerstone of ANY successful digital marketing campaign.
+Segmentation is the cornerstone of any successful PPC management campaign.

-We begin your PPC (Google Ads or Bing Ads) campaign structure like how a contractor would build a home: with the end in mind.
-Each keyword parity or theme is segmented from the other, so we have a clear direction as to what is working and what is not.
+We build your PPC account (Google Ads or Microsoft Advertising) the way a contractor builds a home: with the end in mind.
+Each keyword theme is segmented from the next, so we always have a clear read on what is working and what is not.

 BUILDING & OPTIMIZING FOR CONVERSION